-You may have heard about the tremendous need for workers in the healthcare profession, and the demand is only expected to increase over the next decade and beyond.
-If you’ve been considering a job in healthcare, you have probably asked yourself the most important question: “Which medical career is right for me?”
+You may have heard about the tremendous need for workers in the health care profession, and experts predict the demand to continue increasing over the next decade and beyond.
+If you have been considering a job in health care, you have probably asked yourself the crucial question: “Which medical career is right for me?”

-Examining the various pros and cons associated with some of the most popular and fastest-growing healthcare professions can help you make the right career decision.
+Examining the various pros and cons of some of the most sought-after and fastest-growing health care professions can help you make the right career decision.

-A licensed practical nurse (LPN) or licensed vocational nurse (LVN), as you might hear the position called in some states, works under the direction of a Registered Nurse or physician.
+A licensed practical nurse (LPN) or licensed vocational nurse (LVN), as you might hear the position called in some states, works under the direction of a registered nurse or physician.
 They provide basic care such as measuring vital signs, collecting fluid samples, and assisting with personal hygiene.

-Medical Assistants perform a variety of administrative tasks within a healthcare facility such as greeting patients, scheduling appointments, and assisting patients with insurance forms.
+Medical assistants perform a variety of administrative tasks within a health care facility, such as greeting patients, scheduling appointments, and assisting patients with insurance forms.
 They may also assist the doctor with examinations or clinical procedures or take notes as needed.

 Medical Office Specialist